How to be heart wise

 - Nutritional aids including fish oil and coenzyme Q10 may also be of benefit.

 Fish Oil is a source of Omega 3 fatty acids, particularly EPA (Eicosapentaenoic acid) and DHA (Docosahexaenoic acid).
 Omega 3 fatty acids are considered ‘healthy’ fats because they are beneficial for health.
 As they cannot be produced by the body in adequate amounts they must be supplied through the diet or via supplementation.
 Omega 3 fatty acids are particularly beneficial for supporting cardiovascular health.
-In fact, the National Heart Foundation currently recommends that all adults consume about 500mg of omega 3 every day to maintain heart health.2 Omega 3 fats from fish oil may help improve the ratio of LDL (bad) to HDL (good) cholesterol and lower serum triglycerides in healthy individuals.
+In fact, the Heart Foundation recommends that all adults consume omega 3 every day to maintain heart health.2 Omega 3 fats from fish oil may help maintain healthy blood pressure and capillaries in healthy subjects in healthy individuals.

 Coenzyme Q10 (CoQ10) is a fat-soluble nutrient that is present in almost all cells.
 It is essential for cellular energy production and is particularly present in tissues with high metabolic demands, including the heart.
 CoQ10 is vital for all energy dependent processes including heart muscle contraction.
 It is considered an antioxidant and may reduce the risk of free radical damage to the body’s tissues.
 As an antioxidant, CoQ10 also plays a role in reducing LDL cholesterol oxidation.
 Coenzyme Q10 levels not only decrease with age, but may also be affected by some cholesterol-lowering medication.3